Science-for-Nature-and-People/climate-resilient-fisheries/README.md

 3. scripts
 The scripts folder is home to the R scripts responsible for analysis, and visualization.
 These scripts generate the 4 figures found in the main manuscript.

 Note: Should you have interest in the supplemental analyses and figures, please reach out.
 We can provide access to additional code or data as needed.
+Our other associated publication *Mason et al. 2023* is available at (https://doi.org/10.1111/faf.12630).